-Further details about incident classification and notification are detailed in Section 12.2 of the CEMP.

-Examples of incidents and non-conformances as they relate to waste management may typically include:
+Management of environmental incidents is detailed in Section 12.2 of the CEMP.
+Examples of incidents and non-compliances as they relate to waste management may typically include:

 - Bins overflowing

 - Waste taken to incorrect waste facility

 - Failure to retain waste dockets

-- Failure to use a licensed transported for prescribed waste.
+- Failure to use a licensed transporter for prescribed waste.